 (Offered as SWAG 329 and BLST 377 [US].)
 History has long valorized passive, obedient, and long-suffering black women alongside aggressive and outspoken black male leaders and activists.
 This course provides an alternative narrative to this misrepresentation, as we will explore how “bad” is defined by one’s race, gender, class, and sexuality as well as how black women have transgressed the boundaries of what it means to be “good” in U.S. society.
 We will use an interdisciplinary perspective to examine why black women have used covert and explicit maneuvers to challenge the stereotypical “respectable” or “good” black woman and the various risks and rewards they incur for their “deviance.”
 In addition to analyzing black women’s literature, we will study black women’s political activism, prostitution, and rising incarceration as well as black women’s nonconformity in art, poetry, music, dance, and film.
 Students should be aware that part of this course is “immersive” and consequently, students will be asked to participate in a master class that will provide a space for students to learn and explore how dance has been historically used to defy race, class, and gender norms.
 Authors, scholars, political activists, and artists include Ida B. Wells, Toni Morrison, Anita Hill, Sapphire, Beth Ritchie, Dorothy West, Lorna Simpson, Donna Kate Rushin, Billie Holiday, and Beyoncé among many others.
 Writing Attentive.
 Expectations include diligent reading, active participation, master dance class, writing projects, weekly critical response papers, a group presentation, and various in-class assignments.

 Open to first-year students with consent of the instructor.
 Priority given to students who attend the first day of class.
 Limited to 20 students.
 Fall semester.
-Professor Henderson.2019-20: Offered in Spring 2020
+Professor Henderson.2021-22: Offered in Fall 2021

 (Offered as ENGL 471, BLST 412 [A], and SWAG 471.)
 How do literary texts transmute human bodies into subjects–gendered subjects, colonial subjects, disabled subjects, terrorists, cultural icons, cyborgs?
 And what happens when we use ideas about the body to represent the body politic?
 In this course we will examine how modern African writers utilize a variety of genres, including ethnographic writing, Kung Fu movies, pornography, traditional epic, and graffiti, to challenge our notions of what counts as a body, as a nation, or as a text.
 Alongside novels by established writers, we will consider recent books and digital creations by Chimamanda Adichie, Chris Abani, Teju Cole, Zakes Mda, Werewere Liking, and Taiye Selasi.

 Open to juniors and seniors.
 Limited to 15 students.
 Fall semester.
-Professor Cobham-Sander.2019-20: Not offered
+Professor Cobham-Sander.2021-22: Not offered

 (Offered as BLST 432 [US] and ENGL 457.)
 Ralph Waldo Ellison wrote Invisible Man to confirm the existence of the universal in the particulars of the black American experience.
 The same can be said of the larger aim of this course.
 It will provide students with the opportunity to explore the broadest themes of Black Studies through the careful reading of a particular text.
 Due to its broad range of influence and reference, Invisible Man is one of the most appropriate books in the black tradition for this kind of attention.
 The course will proceed through a series of comparisons with works that influenced the literary style and the philosophical content of the novel.
 The first part of the course will focus on comparisons to world literature.
 Readings will include James Joyce, Portrait of the Artist as a Young Man; Sigmund Freud, Totem and Taboo; and H.G.
 Wells, The Invisible Man.
 The second part of the course will focus on comparisons to American literature.
 The readings in this part of the course will include Herman Melville, The Confidence Man; William Faulkner, “The Bear”; and some of Emerson’s essays.
 The last part of the course will focus on comparisons with books in the black tradition.
 Some of the readings in this part of the course will include W.E.B.
 Du Bois, Souls of Black Folk and Booker T. Washington, Up From Slavery.
 Requires 20-25 page research paper.

 Limited to 15 students.
 Open to juniors and seniors.
 Preference given to Black Studies majors.
 Fall semester.
-Professor Ferguson.2019-20: Not offered
+Professor Ferguson.2021-22: Not offered

 (Offered as ENGL 456, BLST 441 [US], and FAMS 451.)
 This class begins with narratives about individuals who pass–that is, who come to be recognized as someone different from whom they were sexually or racially “born as.”
 Such stories suggest that one’s identity depends minimally on the body into which one is born, and is more attached to the supplementation and presentation of that body in support of whichever cultural story the body is desired to tell.
 Drawing on familiar liberal humanist claims, which centralize human identity in the mind, these narratives also respond to the growing sophistication of human experience with virtual worlds–from acts of reading to immersions in computer simulation.
 But what kinds of tensions emerge when bodies nonetheless signify beyond an individual’s self-imagination?
 As technology expands the possibilities of the virtual, for instance surrogacy, cloning, and cybernetics, what pressures are brought to bear on the physical human body and its processes to signify authentic humanness?
 Rather than ask whether identity is natural or cultural, our discussions will project these questions into a not-so-distant future: What would it mean to take “human” as only one identity, as a category amongst many others, each also acknowledged as equally subject to the same social and biological matrices of desire, creation, and recognition?
 We will approach these questions through works of literature, philosophy, media history, and contemporary science writing.